Ziosan13/DD2480_DECIDE/README.md

 The DECIDE program generates a boolean signal which determines whether an interceptor should be launched or not.

 ## How it works
 It determines which combination of the several possible Launch Interceptor Conditions (LIC’s) are relevant to the immediate situation.
+In [src/main/cmv.py](src/main/cmv.py), you can find the details of each process individually.

 The interceptor launch button is normally considered locked; only if all relevant combinations of launch conditions are met will the launch- unlock signal be issued.

 It determines whether each of fifteen LIC’s is true for an input set of up to 100 planar data points representing radar echoes.
 The fifteen elements of a Conditions Met Vector (CMV) will be assigned boolean values true or false; each element of the CMV corresponds to one LIC’s condition.